pkali/scorch_src/Manuals/MANUAL_EN.md

 Select options with cursor keys or a joystick.

-The [TAB] or [SELECT] key, and on the Atari 5200 console, the [5] controller key change the color of the mountains (3 versions to choose from) or (if the cursor indicates the wind strength selection option "Wind") change the way the wind strength is drawn from "every round" to "every turn" and vice versa.
+The [TAB], [SELECT] or second joystick button (supported Joy 2B+ standard or compatible), and on the Atari 5200 console, the [5] controller key change the color of the mountains (3 versions to choose from) or (if the cursor indicates the wind strength selection option "Wind") change the way the wind strength is drawn from "every round" to "every turn" and vice versa.
 Drawing every turn is indicated by the "?" sign next to the word "Wind".

 The [RETURN] key or a joystick button moves to the next screen.